Raiz Invest Super

 Insurance in your super

-Being protected is important, that’s why Raiz Invest Super has arranged Automatic Insurance cover, where we provide you with pre-approved Death (including Terminal Illness) and Total & Permanent Disablement (TPD) insurance on an opt-out basis and where the amount of cover is based on your age next birthday (ANB).
+Being protected is important, that's why Raiz Invest Superannuation has arranged Automatic Insurance cover, where we provide you with pre-approved Death (including Terminal Illness) and Total & Permanent Disablement (TPD) insurance on an opt-out basis and where the amount of cover is based on your age next birthday (ANB).

 Unless you tell us otherwise, if you are aged between 20 and 64, we will automatically set your account up to provide you with Automatic Death and TPD insurance cover, which will start at the time we receive your first Contribution or rollover after you open your account.

-This Member Guide provides a summary of the types of insurance cover, how you get cover, how you can estimate how much cover will cost you, when cover starts and ends, benefits available and the key Policy definitions agreed between the Insurer and the Trustee.
-You should use this information to consider whether Raiz Invest Super’s insurance options are suitable, given your needs, objectives and financial situation.
+This Guide provides a summary of the types of insurance cover, how you get cover, how you can estimate how much cover will cost you, when cover starts and ends, benefits available and the key Policy definitions agreed between the Insurer and the Trustee.
+You should use this information to consider whether the Raiz Invest Superannuation's insurance options are suitable, given your needs, objectives and financial situation.
 An independent financial adviser may also help you do this.

 Insurance cover is subject to the terms and conditions of the insurance policies issued by OnePath Life Limited (the Policy) ABN 33 009 657 176 AFSL 238341 (the Insurer) to the Trustee.
 Insurance cover is also subject to the Trust Deed, Superannuation Law and Tax Law.
 The Trustee may change insurers and/or terms (including premium rates) of the insurance cover at any time.
 The Insurer will always rely on the terms and conditions of the Policy issued to the Trustee in determining whether a benefit is payable under the Policy.
-If there is any inconsistency between the terms and conditions of the Policy and any disclosure issued by the Trustee including but not limited to the PDS and this Member Guide, the terms and conditions of the Policy prevail.
-The Insurer has consented to be named in this Member Guide and for the way it has been named.
+If there is any inconsistency between the terms and conditions of the Policy and any disclosure issued by the Trustee including but not limited to the PDS and this Guide, the terms and conditions of the Policy prevail.
+The Insurer has consented to be named in this Guide and for the way it has been named.

-Before deciding if the insurance cover is right for you, you should read this document and consider the terms and conditions that apply to Raiz Invest Super’s Insurance options.
+Before deciding if the insurance cover is right for you, you should read this document and consider the terms and conditions that apply to the Raiz Invest Superannuation's Insurance options.
 If you have a financial adviser, it might be a good idea to talk to them to help you understand whether any of our Insurance options are right for you.

 AUTOMATIC INSURANCE COVER